leandrogoe/leandrogoe.github.io/protect_mongo_db.md

 While the code described above gets the job done, it is suboptimal in a number of ways.
 In particular:
     * It doesn't take into account if a job can actually be retried later on or it will go to the DeadSet
     * It always pushes back, even if the job doesn't access the database at all.
-    * It cannot manage multiple MongoDB clusters.
+    * It cannot manage correctly multi-server clusters, let alone multiple MongoDB clusters.

 In order to solve these limitations, a new gem is being introduced, sidekiq_data_protector.
 It addresses those limitations described above and provides extensibility to handle other databases in the future.